 - Databases that are part of the SQL Always On Availability Groups (AG).
 For more information about Microsoft documentation on SQL Always On Availability Groups, see Overview of Always On Availability Groups.

 - Databases that are a part of Failover Cluster Instance (FCI).
-For more information about FCI, refer to Always On Failover Cluster Instances (SQL Server).
+For more information about FCI, see Always On Failover Cluster Instances (SQL Server).

-From version 4.7.1, Phoenix agent discovers the stand-alone instances and AGs running on the physical server for backup configuration.
-The Phoenix Management Console displays the discovered instances and AGs under the Protect >MS-SQL Servers > Instances/AGs tab.
+Hybrid Workloads agent version 4.7.1 and later discovers the stand-alone instances and AGs running on the physical server for backup configuration.
+The Management Console displays the discovered instances and AGs under the Protect >MS-SQL servers > All SQL Resources page.
 You can configure these instances and AGs for backup.

 |Differential backup||Only on the primary node|